 The effects on cladding coatings and spraying

-Over time, weather will impact the quality and life expectancy of buildings coatings, especially if there is no protective layer provided.
-The combinations of hot and cold temperatures make them vulnerable to change and action must be take if they are to remain protected throughout the year.
+Over time, the weather will impact the quality and life expectancy of buildings coatings, especially if there is no protective layer provided.
+The combinations of hot and cold temperatures make them vulnerable to change, so action must be taken if they are to remain protected throughout the year.

 On site spraying is one of the many ways building managers maintain their warehouses and larger buildings.
 Coatings are provided on an annual or even bi-annual basis depending on the location of the building.

 There are predominantly two main culprits that contribute to building damages as a result of bad weather.
 These include:

 - Rain, sleet and snow

 How heat and UV can affect building panels

 Occasionally we’re blessed with a spell of warm weather in the UK, but after the two days have passed, it tends to go back to normal.
 However, these inconsistent hot spells can have a major impact on your buildings.

 Warm conditions can cause the materials on large buildings to expand and contract, forcing it to return to its original shape when it cools back down; it’s this exact process that causes the layers of material to lose its chemical protection.
 Due to the expansion of material, coatings can often become stretched causing them to flake or pucker once resized.